 Across eight studies, Kteily et al. (2017) found that the more individuals supported hierarchy between different groups, the lower the levels of inequality they perceived between groups at either end of the social hierarchy.
-Perceiving less inequality between groups was in turn associated with disapproval of policies designed to reduce inequality.
+Perceiving less inequality between groups was, in turn, associated with disapproval of policies designed to reduce inequality.
 This association between ideology and perceptions of the extent of inequality was observed in the case of real societal groups, fictitious scenarios, and even abstract images depicting hierarchy.
 The authors found that it was not clearly a case of bias on just one end of the political spectrum: in a study of memory of inequality, low SDO individuals were found to overestimate the degree of hierarchy they had previously seen, while high SDO individuals underestimated the degree of hierarchy they had seen (Kteily et al., 2017, Study 5).

 There is thus emergent evidence that variation in ideological orientation predicts variation in perceptions both of the extent and of the functioning of inequality in social systems.
 The question remains, however, as to what mechanisms underlie the relationship.
 How exactly might varying ideological preferences contribute to different perceptions, observations, or reports of inequality?
 Below we consider the most likely candidate explanations, weighing the evidence for each.